-Click here for more free NFL betting advice from our top rated handicappers.
+Click on the link for more free NFL betting predictions from our experts on staff.

 Part of the problem is the Tennessee defense.
 They’re ranked toward the bottom half of the NFL in points allowed, which isn’t what you’d expect for a division leader.
 Other than the Browns, every team they’ve played this year has scored at least 16 points against them.
 Even with Tom Savage running the Houston offense, the Texans should be able to manage at least that many points.